Luosifen: Location

 Luosifen noodles are a combination of Han, Miao, and Dong cuisine.
 From the Guangxi Zhuang region in South China, they are exported to other parts of China, the US, and Canada.
 When the noodles are exported to the US, they are sold in ready-to-cook packages.
 Luosifen is popular in Guangxi Zhuang due to the region's ethnic diversity.
 Liuzhou is known for luosifen noodles.

 In Vietnam, a variation of luosifen – Bún ốc – is served.
 Originating in Hanoi, Bún ốc is a snail-based noodle dish usually served with fried green banana and fried tofu.
 It is served as a side-dish or appetizer rather than a main course.
 Bún ốc can be found in nooks, street food stalls, and luxury restaurants.
 Traditional luosifen noodles are also sold.

 Luosifen can also be found in luxury restaurants worldwide.
 Some were first established in Beijing, Shanghai, and Hong Kong; they have also developed overseas.
 Altogether, there are over five thousand luosifen restaurants in China, Canada, and the United States.
 Seattle is one American city that has luosifen restaurants.
 The dish can vary depending on the region.
 Most variations stay true to the base, while adding different toppings and proteins, including preserved vegetables, soy products, egg, pork knuckles, and duck feet.

 Luosifen noodles are also becoming popular worldwide through Chinese online store Taobao, which is one of the world's top-10 most visited websites.
 The store hosts 5,000 luosifen noodle shops and sells a daily average of 200,000 noodle packs.

+Luosifen noodles can also be found in other Asian countries, for example in Chiang Mai, Thailand, where Guangxi-originating immigrants own Liuzhou cuisine restaurants.